-Purpose.
-The purpose of this section is to implement provisions relating to the training, administration, and documentation of injectable medications, biologicals, and adult immunizations by pharmacists, registered interns and pharmacy students pursuant to 24 Del.C.
+The purpose of this regulation Section is to implement provisions relating to the training, administration, and documentation of injectable medications, biologicals, and adult immunizations by pharmacists, registered interns and pharmacy students pursuant to 24 Del.C.
 Ch.
 25 relating to Pharmacy.
 Certified pharmacy technicians may only administer adult immunizations pursuant to the training, administration and documentation requirements set forth in subsection 19.2.3.

-14.2 Educational Requirements
+14.1 Educational Requirements

-- 14.2.1 In order to administer injectable medications, biologicals, and adult immunizations a licensed pharmacist, a registered intern or a pharmacy student shall complete a Board approved academic and hands-on practical curriculum and maintain a current Cardio-Pulmonary Resuscitation (CPR) certificate acceptable to the Board of Pharmacy.
-CPR certification must be obtained through a CPR course for health care providers and the course must have a hands-on, skills check component. - 14.2.1.1 An approved academic and practical curriculum includes, but is not limited to, disease epidemiology, vaccine characteristics, injection technique, emergency response to adverse events, and related topics. - 14.2.1.2 Pharmacists successfully completing the above education and practical training shall notify the Board.
+14.1.1 In order to administer injectable medications, biologicals, and adult immunizations a licensed pharmacist, a registered intern or a pharmacy student shall complete a Board approved academic and hands-on practical curriculum and maintain a current Cardio-Pulmonary Resuscitation (CPR) certificate acceptable to the Board of Pharmacy.
+CPR certification cannot be obtained through an on-line course.
+CPR certification must be obtained through a CPR course for health care providers and the course must have a hands-on, skills check component.

+- 14.1.1.1 An approved academic and practical curriculum includes, but is not limited to, disease epidemiology, vaccine characteristics, injection technique, emergency response to adverse events, and related topics. - 14.1.1.2 Pharmacists successfully completing the above education and practical training shall notify the Board.
 The Board will record the successful training in Board database systems.
-The pharmacist's license shall include the notation that such licensee has completed the training for the administration of injectable medications, biologicals and adult immunizations. - 14.2.2 A licensed pharmacist, registered intern or pharmacy student may only administer injections consistent with public health and safety and in a competent manner consistent with the academic curriculum and training completed. - 14.2.3 Continued competency shall be maintained and available for Board inspection. - 14.2.3.1 A minimum of 2 hours (0.2 C.E.U.) of the 30 hour requirement for continuing education for licensed pharmacists, every licensure period, must be dedicated to this area of practice.
-To be relieved of this requirement, the licensee must notify the Board, in writing, that he or she is no longer administering injectable medications, biological and adult immunizations. - 14.2.3.2 A minimum of 2 hours of continuing education every 2 years for registered interns and pharmacy students must be dedicated to this area of practice. - 14.2.4 Documentation of the satisfactory completion of the proper academic and practical training requirements shall be listed in a policy and procedures manual available for inspection by the Board of Pharmacy.
+The pharmacist's license shall include the notation that such licensee has completed the training for the administration of injectable medications, biologicals and adult immunizations. - 14.1.2 A licensed pharmacist, registered intern or pharmacy student may only administer injections consistent with public health and safety and in a competent manner consistent with the academic curriculum and training completed. - 14.1.3 Continued competency shall be maintained and available for Board inspection. - 14.1.3.1 A minimum of two hours (0.2 C.E.U.) of the thirty hour requirement for continuing education for licensed pharmacists, every licensure period, must be dedicated to this area of practice.
+To be relieved of this requirement, the licensee must notify the Board, in writing, that he or she is no longer administering injectable medications, biological and adult immunizations. - 14.1.3.2 A minimum of two hours of continuing education every two years for registered interns and pharmacy students must be dedicated to this area of practice. - 14.1.4 Documentation of the satisfactory completion of the proper academic and practical training requirements shall be listed in a policy and procedures manual available for inspection by the Board of Pharmacy.
 Maintaining such documentation shall be the responsibility of the pharmacist-in-charge.

-14.3 Practice Requirements
+14.2 Practice Requirements